Xilinx/Vitis-Tutorials/Getting_Started/Vitis/README.md

 * Hardware - The kernel code is compiled into a hardware description language (RTL), and then synthesized and implemented for a target Xilinx device, resulting in a binary (`xclbin`) file that will run on the actual FPGA.

->**TIP**: As described in [Running Emulation](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Running-Emulation), there are significant differences in the build and runtime environments between Data Center and Embedded Processor platforms.
+>**TIP**: As described in [Simulating the Application with the Emulation Flow](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Simulating-the-Application-with-the-Emulation-Flow), there are significant differences in the build and runtime environments between Data Center and Embedded Processor platforms.
 These two flows will be discussed in detail in the following sections.

 ## Next Steps